TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/2-BasicPrinciples/2-Domain-Driven-Design.rst

 For each aggregate root exactly one repository has to exists, which is responsible for that object type and his sub objects.
-By using this repository, you can then locate the desired aggregate root object by different criterias.
+By using this repository, you can then locate the desired aggregate root object by different criteria.
 Conversely, this means: In extbase you define an object type as aggregate root object by creating a repository for this type.